leros/Self-Driving-Car-Traffic-Sign-Classifier/README.md

 | Speed limit (30km/h)		| Speed limit (30km/h)      							|

 Surprisingly, the model was able to correctly guess 5 of the 5 traffic signs, which gives an accuracy of 100%.
+I would say the performance on the new images is similar to the accuracy results of the test set given we only have 5 data points here.

 The model performs super well on predicting the classes of these new images.

 ```